Unit 3 - Practice Quiz

 32 Which theoretical theorem states that if individual classifiers are independent and better than random guessing, the ensemble accuracy approaches 1 as the number of classifiers increases?

-A. Bayes Theorem
+A. Central Limit Theorem

-B. Condorcet's Jury Theorem
+B. Bayes Theorem

-D. No Free Lunch Theorem
+C. No Free Lunch Theorem

 33 In Random Forest, increasing the number of trees () typically:

-B. Decreases the variance up to a point without significantly increasing overfitting.
+A. Decreases the variance up to a point without significantly increasing overfitting.

-C. Increases the bias significantly.
+B. Increases the bias significantly.

 D. Makes the model faster to train.